cefriel/mapping-template/README.md

 #### Usage as a Library

-The  `rdf-template`  can be used via command line but also as a library through the `TemplateLowerer` class.
+The  `rdf-template`  can be used via command line but also as a library through the `TemplateExecutor` class.
 It allows to execute templates through the filesystem or through `InputStream`s.
 Configuration examples can be found in the `Main` class and in the `test` folder.

 ### Documentation
 This section contains the documentation to use the tool and to produce compliant Apache Velocity templates.

 #### Template Default Variables
-The `velocity-lowerer` component offers a set of already bound variables that can be used in the template.
+The `rdf-template` component offers a set of already bound variables that can be used in the template.

 ##### `$reader`